 What are the Examples of Online Businesses in Singapore?

 - Online Selling of Digital Items: This is a lot like the ecommerce framework we’ve just mentioned for online business in Singapore.
-But, instead of selling physical items, your business chooses to vend virtual products like software, music, games, eBooks, and videos.
+But, instead of selling physical items, your business chooses to sell virtual products like games, eBooks, accounting software, and videos, and more.

 - Service Provision: These are web-based ventures that specialize in professional services.
 In other words, skilled professionals such as designers, architects, programmers, and tutors basically choose to sell their services to online clients through their own websites, or third-party online platforms like Fiverr.

 - Online Marketing: This is a unique category of online businesses that fundamentally generate revenue from digital ads, sponsorships, and marketing partnerships.
 Pretty much where you’d find bloggers, YouTube content creators, social media influencers, affiliate marketers, etc.